Univ-Wyo-Education/S20-2150/Lectures/Lect-22/Lect-23.md

 problems that have persisted in security for years.
 Also applications that run on top of these have to be security-aware and prevent things like malicious code injection.

+Database have evolved and de-evolved.
+In the 1990s SQL and relational took over from the Network and Graph databases because it could do everything that they could do - and do it better and faster.
+Now in the 2020s we see a resurface in Network (Neo4j) and Graph databases (Mogo DB).
+My testing indicates that everything that you can do in Neo4j and MogoDB you can do in PostgreSQL at about 4 to 10 times faster - and - you can also do rational queries and a bunch of other things.
+There are some special applications like Time Series databases that work really well.
+PostgreSQL has a TimeSerise package - that appears to me to have more features and be the best time series database in existence.
+There are special databases like Google F1 built on top of BigTable.
+This is a relational database running on a distributed block share.
+It uses atomic clocks for synchronization of data.
+It is the worlds first "world scale" database.
+This has some really fantastic uses like "gmail" and google "docs".
+There is an open-source version of the same technique called Cockroach DB that is a port of PostgreSQL to use the distributed block share and not rely on atomic clocks.
+There are special network databases that Facebook uses.
+This is called Cassandra.
+At scale it makes sense.
+Scale being over 5,000,000 computers running it at the same time.
+Most people don't need 5 million computers.
+One of the non-relational databases that I use is called Redis - it is an in-memory database that can easily do 250,000 transactions per second on a single box and - it can scale to 3 or 4 million transactions with replication.
+This is a fantastic way to build data-queues and caching.
+I also recognized it's limitations.
+I don't try to store user-accounts and accounting records in an in-memory system.